Skip to content

 EMDRSomatic practicesInternal Family Systems (IFS) (integrated when helpful)

-The AIP model holds that the brain, when functioning normally, processes life experiences and integrates them into memory networks alongside related material.
-Most experiences move through this system without difficulty: you remember what happened, the emotional charge fades, and the memory becomes part of the broader story of your life.
-When something is too overwhelming for the system to process at the time, it gets stored differently — locked in with the original images, sounds, body sensations, beliefs, and emotions intact.
-Years later, a present-day trigger can activate that frozen memory network and deliver the original distress as if the event were happening now.
+EMDR works on the layer underneath cognition where trauma memory is stored differently from ordinary memory.
+The clinical model for this is called the Adaptive Information Processing (AIP) framework, developed by Francine Shapiro, PhD, in the late 1980s.
+The premise is that the brain, when functioning normally, integrates new experiences into existing memory networks.
+The emotional charge fades, the memory becomes part of your story, and the body stops reacting to it as if it were happening now.
+When something is too overwhelming for the system to integrate at the time, the memory gets locked in with the original images, sounds, body sensations, beliefs, and emotions intact.
+Years later, a present-day trigger can activate that frozen network and deliver the original distress.

 The eight phases of EMDR, walked through